 It’s important to let your cat explore outside in their own time.
 We wouldn’t recommend using a harness, and you shouldn’t pick your cat up and carry them outside.
 Both of these situations could potentially cause your cat stress and may result in them associating this negative feeling with going or being outside.

 How long you leave it before letting your cat outside depends on the cat's personality and how quickly they settle.
 You may be tempted to let your cat outside as soon as possible, but generally it's best to allow at least 2-3 weeks and up to 4-6 weeks after you first take them home.
 This will give them plenty of time to settle in their new environment.

 The timescale is slightly different for kittens.
 We would recommend letting your kitten out with supervised access to the outside once they’re about 4 months old, and have been neutered, had all their vaccinations, and are fully settled into your home.
 You should also make sure your kitten seems confident enough in the house first as going outside can be a little daunting to begin with.

 If your new cat or kitten seems restless and is frequently sitting or waiting by the back door, pacing, scratching, or pawing at the door area, contact Battersea or your local vet for further advice about the best time to start letting your cat outside.

 - Make sure your cat can be identified.
 A Battersea cat will already be microchipped, so if your cat is scanned, the chip will be linked to your contact details.

-- Even if your cat has been microchipped, it can also be a good idea for your cat to wear a quick release safety collar with an ID tag containing your details.
+- Even if your cat has been microchipped, it can also be a good idea for your cat to wear a quick release safety collar with an ID tag containing your details (but only if your cat will tolerate wearing one).
 This will mean you can be readily contacted by anyone if your cat becomes injured or goes missing, without your cat needing to be taken to a vet to be scanned.
 Remember to keep your cat’s microchip details up to date.